References about Islamic weights: (In order of usefulness--not alphabetically by author.)

 https://www.academia.edu/3596231/Weights_and_Weight_like_Objects_from_Caesarea_Maritima_WWOCM_Chapters_1_2_3

-Schultz, Warren and Haim Gitler.
+Schultz, Warren and Haim Gitler (2000a).
 "A Mamluk bronze weight in the Israel Museum, with further comments on this rare metrological species," AJN 12 (2000) 205-214 and plates 27 and 28.
 [A 5.94-gram (2 dirham) square weight with a lion on each side.
-Mamluke weights were almost unknown, and metal Mamluke weights unknown from Egypt, but a few have been found in Syrian provences and Mamluk's may have used glass weights.
-Schultz thinks they were used to weigh precious-metal coins which were of very irregular weights at the time.]
-It is on his Academia.edu page: https://www.academia.edu/81495644/A_Mamluk_Bronze_Weight_in_Israel_Museum
+Very few (2, as of this article's date) metal Mamluke weights have been published.
+Some published as Mamluk are misidentified and not actually Mamluk.
+Metal Mamluke weights are completley unknown from Egypt; Mamluk weights from Egypt are all glass.
+Schultz thinks they were used to weigh precious-metal coins (among other things) which were of irregular weights at the time.]
+The article is available on his Academia.edu page: https://www.academia.edu/81495644/A_Mamluk_Bronze_Weight_in_Israel_Museum

 https://www.academia.edu/77174201/Maml%C5%ABk_Metrology_and_the_Numismatic_Evidence